 Silvery white scales that cover thick red, raised patches of skin are a telltale sign of plaque psoriasis.
 Doctors think it results from a faulty immune system.
 New skin cells grow faster than normal, but old skin cells fail to fall off.
 The new and old cells clump together, causing thick, itchy patches, sores, and scales

 There are several different types of psoriasis.
 Scaly skin is most common with plaque psoriasis.
 It can show up on your knees, scalp, elbows, palms, lower back and the soles of your feet.
 The condition may also cause your nails to pit, crumble, or fall off.
-Psoriasis is passed down through families.
-It isn’t contagious.
+Psoriasis can be passed down through families.
+Infections, stress, obesity, and smoking can increase your risk for psoriasis.
+It isn't contagious.

 Red, irritated, or scaly skin on your baby’s bottom is likely due to diaperdermatitis -- better known as diaper rash.
 This common condition is usually seen in infants ages 9 to 12 months.
 It shows up around the folds of the thighs and genitals -- places covered by a diaper

 Diaper rash can result from an allergy or irritated skin.
 It could also be a yeast infection -- yeast thrives in warm, moist environments.
 Signs include a reddish irritated skin rash.
 At-home care may be fine for irritation rashes, but if your baby’s diaper rash won’t go away, see a doctor to figure out the cause and best treatment.

 If you have seborrheic dermatitis, your scalp and nearby skin will feel greasy and be dotted with yellow or white crusty scales.
 You may even find flakes in your eyebrows.
 This type of dandruff can also affect the skin behind your ears and on the sides of your nose.